By: Claire McCarthy, MD, FAAP

 That culture is important, because parents can pack and send in whatever they or their children want for lunch or snack (some classrooms with

 children with nut allergies do ask that parents not send in food with nuts, for safety reasons).
 Far too many children are eating junk food and processed foods and washing it down with sugar-sweetened beverages.
 It's understandable—not only are kids generally happy with these foods, they are generally less expensive than healthier alternatives.
 But eating them regularly can lead to

 The AAP doesn't want any of that to happen to children.
 None of us does.
 That's why we all need to work together to help make the food kids buy and eat at school healthier.
 Together, we can make school a place where both minds and bodies are nourished and made stronger—and give our children a better future.

 About Dr. McCarthy:

 Claire McCarthy, MD, FAAP is a primary care pediatrician at Boston Children's Hospital, an Assistant Professor of Pediatrics at Harvard Medical School, a senior editor for Harvard Health Publications, and an official spokesperson for the American Academy of Pediatrics.
-Along with serving on the HealthyChildren.org Editorial Advisory Board, she writes about health and parenting for Boston.com and Huffington Post.
+She writes about health and parenting for the Harvard Health Blog and Huffington Post.